 The same is true for Sergey Brin and Larry Page, who are Tesla owners.

-Here are some of the world’s wealthiest people, who made their money on Wall Street and hit the city streets with some excellent rides.
+Here are some of the world’s wealthiest people and their excellent rides.

 The icon for millions around the world, Musk is unlike any other billionaire perhaps because of his unconventional ways of doing things, such as his penchant for sharing memes on Twitter.